- 1 Medium (150g) Onion

 - Heat oil in a pan and add the onion.
 When the onion starts to turn brown add the mushrooms, courgette and peppers and cook for 5 minutes.

-- Add the drained and rinsed kidney beans, tomato puree, chopped tomatoes and chilli powder, bring the sauce to the boil, then cover and lower the heat and simmer gently for 5- 10 minutes.
+- Add the kidney beans, tomato puree, chopped tomatoes and chilli powder, bring the sauce to the boil, then cover and lower the heat and simmer gently for 5- 10 minutes.
+If using plum tomatoes, chop them up using a spoon when in the pan.
 Give it a good stir from time to time.

 - Add black pepper to taste and serve with rice.